PolyFly: Polytopic Optimal Planning for Collision-Free Cable-Suspended Aerial Payload Transportation: Experimental Results

 \subsection{Regularizing Proximity to Initial Guess}

-We perform an ablation study to determine if regularizing the proximity to the initial guess is important.
-For each environment, we run the optimizer with $3$ different $\alpha_g$ values.
+We perform an ablation study to determine the importance of regularizing the proximity to the initial guess.
+We run the optimizer with $3$ different $\alpha_g$ values.
 The results are shown in Table \ref{tab:alpha_g_ablation}.
+PolyFly fails in $5/10$ environments if $\alpha_g=0$.
+Trajectories generated with $\alpha_g=1$ are on average slower than those generated with $\alpha_g=5$.
+This highlights the value of this regularization term.
+We believe this aids convergence by incentivizing the optimizer to remain in the vicinity of the initial guess, preventing it from entering regions of local minima that are difficult to escape from.

 \definecolor{customgreen}{HTML}{6aae88} \definecolor{darkgreen}{HTML}{156a0c}